HappySeaFox/sail/EXAMPLES.md

 // read() reads the image and outputs pixels in BPP24-RGB pixel format for image formats
 // without transparency support and BPP32-RGBA otherwise.
 //
-// WARNING: This function allocates a local static context and never destroys it.
-ASAN
-//          will report memory leaks which is OK.
-//
 SAIL_TRY(reader.read(path, &image));